-EDUC-CMPEX Comprehensive Exam, 0 hours, Offered as Needed
+EDUC-CMPEX Comprehensive Exam, 0 hours, Spring

 The Comprehensive Exam is required for all Ed.D. students.
 The Comprehensive Exam must be passed to move to doctoral candidate status and, therefore, progress to the dissertation stage.
 This zero-credit course documents the passing of the exam.